1914 All-America college football team

-The 1914 College Football All-America team is composed of college football players who were selected as All-Americans for the 1914 college football season.
+The 1914 All-America college football team is composed of college football players who were selected as All-Americans for the 1914 college football season.
 The only selectors for the 1914 season who have been recognized as "official" by the National Collegiate Athletic Association (NCAA) are Walter Camp, whose selections were published in Collier's Weekly, and the International News Service (INS), a newswire founded by William Randolph Hearst.